 Current challenges and opportunities related to the uptake of satellite data.
 Users’ best practices and lessons learned stemming from the use of satellite applications in their daily operations

-The second panel of the workshop aimed at bringing the perspective of the users of satellite applications from different end-users’ communities focusing on their main challenges and benefits.
+The second panel of the workshop aimed at bringing the perspective of the users of satellite applications from different end-user communities focusing on their main challenges and benefits.

 Copernicus, hence satellite based data and information has been widely used for disaster management by Greek authorities, especially the national Civil Protection.
 Andreas Antonakos – Hydrogeologist MSc.
-PhD, Civil Protection Greece reported that the Emergency Planning, Prevention and Response Directorate of the General Secretariat for Civil Protection (GSCP) was appointed the national focal point for Greece for the Emergency Management Service (EMS).
+Civil Protection Greece reported that the Emergency Planning, Prevention and Response Directorate of the General Secretariat for Civil Protection (GSCP) was appointed the national focal point for Greece for the Emergency Management Service (EMS).
 Over the past ten years the GSCP activated the rapid mapping 38 times for flooding (11 times) and forest fires (27 times) mainly concerning the Attika and Peloponnese regions.
-The number of activations increased overtime reaching a peak in 2021.
-As reported by Mr Antonakos Copernicus EMS mapping has been mainly used in the phases of response and early recover and rarely for prevention by local or national entities such as forestry services, fire services, the Hellenic Agricultural Insurance Organisation, services of the regions and municipalities, as well as utility network agencies.
-The delivery of CEMS products depends on a series of factors including the time span between the disaster and the request of activation of the service, the availability of images for the affected area at the needed time, as well as more technical related aspects as cloud or smoke coverages.
+The number of activations increased over time reaching a peak in 2021.
+As reported by Mr Antonakos, Copernicus EMS mapping has been mainly used in the phases of response and early recovery, while rarely for prevention by local or national entities such as forestry services, fire services, the Hellenic Agricultural Insurance Organisation, services of the regions and municipalities, utility network agencies, etc. The delivery of CEMS products depends on a series of factors including the time span between the disaster and the request of activation of the service, the availability of images for the affected area at the needed time, as well as more technical related aspects such as cloud or smoke coverage.

 One of the oldest applications of geospatial data is to inform Armed Forces to rapidly react in the case of disasters.
-Such a service is delivered since 1889 by the Hellenic Geographical Army Service (HAGS), the oldest gre referenced service of the country.
-Panagiotis Fragkosis – Major of the Hellenic Army Geographical Corps illustrated the three main phases of disaster risk management cycle supported by their services:
+Such a service is delivered since 1889 by the Hellenic Army Geographical Corps (HAGS), the oldest gre referenced service of the country.
+Panagiotis Fragkosis, Major of the Hellenic Army Geographical Corps illustrated the three main phases of disaster risk management cycle supported by their services:

 - Risk Management Planning;